-The completeness of taxa in the combined data matrices is different for fig and wasps (Appendices 1-2 and Table S1 in the Supplementary Material Online).
-On average, wasps have sequences from 77% of the six genes and 67% of the species were sequenced for at least five gene regions.
-On average, figs have sequences from 60% of the five genes and 70% of the species were sequenced for at least three regions.
+The completeness of taxa in the combined data matrices is different for fig and wasps (Appendices 1-2 in the Supplementary Material Online and Supplementary Table S1).
+On an average, wasps have sequences from 77% of the 6 genes and 67% of the species were sequenced for at least 5 gene regions.
+On an average, figs have sequences from 60% of the 5 genes and 70% of the species were sequenced for at least 3 regions.
 Plastid regions provide little phylogenetic information within Ficus, enforcing the use of more informative single copy nuclear regions.
-These are known to be notoriously difficult to amplify from plants in general (Rønsted et al., 2007) and this was also the case for Ficus in the present study.
-Indeed, ncpGS and waxy matrices only include 24% and 23% of the taxa respectively.
+These are known to be notoriously difficult to amplify from plants in general (Rønsted et al. 2007) and this was also the case for Ficus in the present study.
+Indeed, ncpGS and waxy matrices only include 24 and 23% of the taxa, respectively.
 Models chosen by MrAIC for each partition were as follows.
-Ficus dataset: GTR + Γ (ETS, ITS, ncpGS and waxy), GTR + I + Γ (rRNA loops).
-Given that α and the proportion of invariable sites can not be optimized independently from each other (Gu, 1995) and following Stamatakis' personal recommendations (RAxML manual), we used GTR + Γ with four discrete rate categories for all partitions.
+Ficus data set: GTR + Γ (ETS, ITS, ncpGS, and waxy), GTR + I + Γ (G3pdh); Agaonid data set: GTR + Γ (mtDNA), GTR + I + Γ (EF1a, Wg, rRNA stems), HKY + I + Γ (rRNA loops).
+Given that α and the proportion of invariable sites can not be optimized independently from each other (Gu 1995) and following Stamatakis' personal recommendations (RAxML manual), we used GTR + Γ with 4 discrete rate categories for all partitions.
 As RAxML does not implement the HKY model, we used GTR instead.